zckwood/Senior_research_project/README.md

-# Senior_research_project
+# Senior research project

-# a comparsion of programming langauges using bioinformatics, more specifically the translation from dna to nucleic acid
+## A comparsion of programming langauges using bioinformatics
-# sequence.
+## more specifically the translation from dna to nucleic acid sequence.